 It doesn’t cost anything to ride the ferry – you can just arrive at the port and park up.
 There are a couple of sharp bends just before you reach it.
 The crossing takes about 10 minutes, and then the Roseland Heritage Coast is yours to explore.

 The pretty seaside fishing village of St Mawes is about 15 minutes’ drive down the peninsula, and is a good base for exploring.
+This involves navigating rural Cornish country roads, so see our guide to driving in Cornwall before you set off.

 Experiential places to stay in Truro